-The 2012 NSSME is based on a national probability sample of science and mathematics schools and teachers in grades K-12 in the 50 states and the District of Columbia.
-The sample was designed to allow national estimates of science and mathematics course offerings and enrollment; teacher background preparation; textbook usage; instructional techniques; and availability and use of science and mathematics facilities and equipment.
-Every eligible school and teacher in the target population had a known, positive probability of being drawn into the sample.
+The 2018 NSSME+ is based on a national probability sample of schools and science, mathematics, and computer science teachers in grades K-12 in the 50 states and the District of Columbia.
+The sample was designed to yield national estimates of course offerings and enrollment, teacher background preparation, textbook usage, instructional techniques, and availability and use of facilities and equipment.
+Every eligible school and teacher in the target population had a known, positive probability of being sampled.

 The sample design involved clustering and stratification prior to sample selection.
 The first stage units consisted of elementary and secondary schools.
-Science and mathematics teachers constituted the second stage units.
-The target sample sizes were designed to be large enough to allow sub-domain estimates such as for particular regions or types of community.
+Science, mathematics, and computer science teachers constituted the second stage units.
+The target sample sizes were designed to be large enough to allow sub-domain estimates, such as for particular regions or types of community.

 The sampling frame for the school sample was constructed from the Common Core of Data and Private School Survey databases-programs of the U.S. Department of Education's National Center for Education Statistics-which include school name and address and information about the school needed for stratification and sample selection.
-The sampling frame for the teacher sample was constructed from lists provided by sample schools, identifying current teachers and the specific science and mathematics subjects they were teaching.
+The sampling frame for the teacher sample was constructed from lists provided by sample schools, identifying current teachers and the specific science, mathematics, and computer science subjects they were teaching.

 Because biology is by far the most common science course at the high school level, selecting a random sample of science teachers would result in a much larger number of biology teachers than chemistry or physics teachers.
 Similarly, random selection of mathematics teachers might result in a smaller than desired sample of teachers of advanced mathematics courses.
 In order to ensure that the sample would include a sufficient number of advanced science and mathematics teachers for separate analysis, information on teaching assignments was used to create separate domains (e.g., for teachers of chemistry and physics), and sampling rates were adjusted by domain.
+In addition, because the number of computer science teachers in high schools is small compared to the number of science and mathematics teachers, all high school teachers who taught computer science were sampled for that subject.